yumoL/devops-with-k8s/part3/README.md

 providing the features of easy maintenance, high availability, and automatic backups (as mentioned above).
 Once a business reaches a specific size, it may be more economical to hire their database experts to build and maintain their database, just like what Google and Amazon do.

 - Security: When using DBaaS, users have no direct access to the servers that are running their database, which means they cannot influence the physical security of the servers.
 As a result, for some organizations that maintain sensitive data, DBaaS may not be an option.

+# Exercise 3.07
+I am going to use the Postgres image with PVCs in my project for the following reasons:
+- I already have the image with PVCs that works well on my K8s cluster.
+- The project is quite small and there is no need for high availability or scalability, so it is not really necessary to use Cloud SQL here.